Mesa112/MultiClass-Classificaiton/README.md

 # Multi-Label Object Detection using YOLOv8

-This project focuses on multi-label object detection using the YOLOv8 model.
-The objective is to detect and classify objects from five selected classes in the PASCAL VOC dataset.
-The model was trained to achieve high accuracy in both object detection and classification tasks.
+This project implements a multi-label object detection system using YOLOv8, trained on the PASCAL VOC dataset.
+The model successfully detects and classifies objects in real-time, demonstrating strong performance across multiple object classes.

 ## Detection Results